 A venture capitalist isn't merely interested in extending credit.
 Their expectations are much higher.
 In fact, it's common for them to expect a 25 to 35 percent return on investment.
 However, there is an important distinction to be made between an everyday venture capitalist and an angel investor.

 The venture capitalist is more concerned with a solid return.
 An angel investor wants a solid return and a stake in the enterprise.
-In essence, the angle investor is looking for a personal opportunity with the company.
+In essence, the angel investor is looking for a personal opportunity with the company.
 Their goals are to be more than just a source of credit.
 Ultimately, they want to bring their experience to the table.

 Ideally, an angel investor will have some relevant industry or market experience that can help the new business venture.
 However, that immediately implies that they'll need to own a portion of the business.
 This is not always easy to grant for new business ventures and entrepreneurs.
 Ultimately, there is a trade-off that must be understood when pursuing an angel investor.
 So how does a venture capitalist or angel investor decide to advance capital?